 Welcome to the Centre for Evidence Based Early Intervention (CEBEI).
-We are a Bangor University Research Centre situated within the School of Psychology that develops programmes and resources and conducts research on programmes that aim to improve childhood experiences.
+We are a Bangor University Research Centre situated within the School of Human and Behavioural Sciences that develops programmes and resources and conducts research on programmes that aim to improve childhood experiences.

 The three main themes of the Centre are based on research indicating that: